mendersoftware/mender-docs/04.System-updates-Debian-family/01.Overview/docs.md

 ### Unsupported build systems

-Mender has official support for [the Yocto build system](../../System-updates-Yocto-Project) and [binary OS images based on the Debian family](../../System-updates-Debian-family).
+Mender has official support for [the Yocto Project build system](../../05.System-updates-Yocto-Project/chapter.md) and [binary OS images based on the Debian family](../chapter.md).
 It is possible to adapt to other build systems.
 Please see [this community post](https://hub.mender.io/t/mender-from-scratch?target=_blank) for a concrete description.

 ## Mender Hub community